Other gastrointestinal problems

 Appendicitis

 In appendicitis, it often hurts around the navel and in the lower right part of the stomach.
 From the beginning, the pain may be mild but gradually increases.
-You often get a fever, poor appetite and nausea.
+You often get a fever, poor appetite, and nausea.

 Appendicitis occurs when the so-called appendix (part of the large intestine just after the small intestine) becomes inflamed.

 An untreated appendicitis can cause complications such as peritonitis or ruptured appendix.
 The most common age to suffer from appendicitis is in adolescence (between 10 and 20 years of age).
-Appendicitis is usually treated by surgery, today often by a laparoscopic appendectomy surgery
+Appendicitis is usually treated by surgery, today often by a laparoscopic appendectomy surgery during which the appendix is removed.

 When should you contact healthcare directly?

-• lose weight fast and / or have no appetite
+• lose weight fast and/or have no appetite

 • suddenly get a lot of pain in the upper abdomen